The Complexity of Probabilistic Lobbying: Classical Complexity Results

-As the reduction introduces only one voter, there is no difference between the bribery methods \textsc{MB} and \textsc{IB}, and no difference either between the evaluation criteria \textsc{SM} and \textsc{AM}.
-Hence, the above reduction works for all four problems.~\end{proofs}
+As the reduction introduces only one voter, there is no difference between the evaluation criteria \textsc{SM} and \textsc{AM}.
+Hence, the above reduction works for both problems.~\end{proofs}

-Turning now to voter bribery with issue weighting, note that an immediate consequence of Theorem~\ref{thm:plpnp} is that $\plpiw{VB}{SM}$ and $\plpiw{VB}{AM}$ are $\np$-hard, since they are generalizations of $\plp{VB}{SM}$ and $\plp{VB}{AM}$.
-Again, membership in $\np$ is also easy to see for the more general problems.
+Turning now to voter bribery with issue weighting, note that an immediate consequence of Theorem~\ref{thm:plpnp} is that $\plpiw{VB}{SM}$ and $\plpiw{VB}{AM}$ are $\np$-hard, since they are generalizations of $\plp{VB}{SM}$ and $\plp{VB}{AM}$, respectively.
+Again, membership in $\np$ can be seen using appropriate ``guess-and-check'' algorithms for the more general problems.